TokyoExpress/kickstarter-analysis/README.md

 Running multilinear regression on a binary response variable usually leads to muddled and not-too-impressive results, so the next question for us was: how can you quantify success or failure?

-To answer that question, we replaced the Status variable with
+To answer that question, we replaced the Status variable with Percentage Funded, which was just Amount Pledged divided by Goal in USD.
+Having a numerical response variable would give us more insight into how the variables actually influenced the progress of each project rather than just a 1 or 0.

+We began by generating scatter matrixes and heatmaps to give us an idea of which variables were most likely to prove useful in the model.
+And because we were careless, we realized that we forgot to remove Launch Time because it was heavily intertwined with Start Month, as shown below in the scatter matrix.

 ![](https://imgur.com/b6cZKf8.png)
 ![](https://imgur.com/6KLe9v2.png)